SansGuidon/bookmarks/README.md

 * [Automations Tools Bootcamp on Slack](https://automationtools-bootcamp-slack.herokuapp.com/) - Development tools that enable automation of software projects
 * [Code search for Developers](http://codegists.com/search/jenkinsfile-tutorial/) - search for code snippets
 * :star: [**Command line fu**](http://www.commandlinefu.com/commands/browse) - a place to find those command-line gems that you return to again and again.
-* [chrisallenlane/cheat](https://github.com/chrisallenlane/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
-You can obviously improve the existing ones with your own content.
-It's also inspiring for shell aliases creation
 * [NanoDano](http://www.devdungeon.com/content/i-know-how-program-i-dont-know-what-program) - "I know how to program, but I don't know what to program"
 * [URL Encoded Characters](http://www.degraeve.com/reference/urlencoding.php) - mapping table of encoded characters in URLS (%20, %22, %7D, ...)
 * [mehcode/Awesome Atom](https://github.com/mehcode/awesome-atom) - A curated list of delightful Atom packages and resources